 International Study Opportunities

-You can further internationalize your MBA by taking advantage of some of these opportunities:
+Consider the opportunity to further internationalize your MBA by taking advantage of some of the activities listed below:

 International Exchange Program

 Australian Graduate School of Management, Sydney

 China Europe International Business School, Shanghai